 At Charles Sturt University, we want to help people find their path in tomorrow’s workplace.
 Then they will be able to thrive in their career, pursue their passion and bring their ideas to life.
 With Charles Sturt, you can discover your future and unlock your potential to make a difference in your life, your community and the world.

-In Charles Sturt’s ‘Work beyond 2020’ series academics discuss how their industries will look over the coming years.
+In Charles Sturt’s ‘The Future of Work’ series academics discuss how their industries will look over the coming years.
 From the skills that will be in demand to the technologies that will drive innovation, our experts will help you prepare for the future of work.

 Explore the future of work